Rohit-Saini7/25-Event-Capture-Propogation-Bubbling-and-Once/README.md

 # TwentyFifth challange of [JavaScript30](https://javascript30.com/)

-.
-To experience on your own visit [here](https://rohit-saini7.github.io/24-Sticky-Nav/).
+This is all about capturing an event and its propogation and bubbling.
+To experience on your own visit [here](https://rohit-saini7.github.io/25-Event-Capture-Propogation-Bubbling-and-Once/).

 ## What is JavaScript 30